jacobharless/WAFCookbook/README.md

 Click Create WAF Policy.
 The WAF Policy overview appears.
 Expect the policy to become active within 15 minutes of creation.

+### Tie CNAME record to your domain
+Note down the CNAME target of this WAF policy.

+Now make CNAME record in the DNS of your domain that maps to `www.trywaf.tk`

+If you now access `www.trywaf.tk` because of above CNAME entry, traffic reaches to WAF node, WAF policy is applied and then it reaches to your origin i.e. OCI instance.

+Access OWASP juice shop application.
+This application purposefully has many security vulnerabilities.
+Attack certain selected security vulnerabilities and observe that application is successfully attacked.

+## Step 3 - Setting WAF Rules

 ### Add Access Control rules to Policy